biostars/bootcamp-central/web/archives/2023/info.md

 **Funding and Support**

-The computational resources are provided by [The Institute for Computational and Data Sciences (ICDS)](https://www.icds.psu.edu/).
+Computational resources are provided by [The Institute for Computational and Data Sciences (ICDS)](https://www.icds.psu.edu/).

 The boot camp was first conceived and supported in Jun 2016 by the Administrative Supplement to NIGMS Predoctoral Training Grants (PA-15-136)